simul/simul.github.io/changelist.md

 Wed 17 Apr : Initial Documentation updates, added buoyancy objects, small fixes
 Fri 12 Apr : Updated Sky Sequencer UI to show Snow Speed and Snowflake Size.
 Fixed CloudWindowWidget to support multiple concurrent rendering API in the main view.
 Thu 11 Apr : PS4 Pointer
-Wed 10 Apr : Updated SFX compiler to fix OpenGL issue binding slot and UBO for TextureHandles.
-The binding slot defaults to 0, expect in the pixel/fragment shader where it is 1; this was to solve the issue of snow rendering New parameter in SfxConfig maintainSamplerDeclaration to deal with issue between GLSL and PSSL.
-Updated rain.sfx PS_SnowParticles_NoCubemap();
-Tue 09 Apr : Fix paths for Sequencer D3D11 shaders.
-Thu 04 Apr : Applications/SkySequencer/MainWindow.cpp CloudWindow can now use DX11, DX12 or OpenGL.
-Clouds/BaseGpuCloudGenerator.h SetPrecipitationCentre() added.
-Clouds/CloudKeyframer.cpp rotateByOffset() updated to use Quaternion solely.
-Clouds/CloudRenderer.cpp RenderCrossSections() lays out all textures correctly.
-SetCloudConstants() OverrideWind checkbox locks the PrecipitationRegion to the cloud map.
-RenderCloudWindow() now draws blue circle to denote the PrecipitationRegion.
-Platform/OpenGL/Texture.cpp LoadTextureData() can correct any errno.
-Sky/BaseSkyRenderer.cpp RenderCelestialDisplay() is corrected.
-Fri 29 Mar : New technique "msaa_with_lightpass" in hdr.sfx.
-Updated Clouds/BaseWeatherRenderer.cpp to match.
-Minor logic update to Effect::SetUnorderedAccessView().
-Fri 29 Mar : Added check to ensure native OpenGL textures in Effect::SetUnorderedAccessView() are valid before binding them.
-Thu 28 Mar : Update to PrecipitationRegion, which now uses a quaternion for its position, though cloudConstants.rainCentreKm is still a vec3.
-Update to Quaterniond.h, as definition and declaration didn't match.
-Wed 27 Mar : Fix cloud_edit.sfx compille for DX11.
-Sun 17 Mar : Add TrueSkyUI/CMakeLists.txt
-Thu 07 Mar : Added ability for plugins to get the sampled height of the cloud shadow
-Wed 06 Mar : Added commented out shader code for cloud shadow offsets
-Tue 05 Mar : disable part of the water to fix PS4 version
-Mon 04 Mar : Update to water mips, small fixes
-Thu 28 Feb : Update to VolumeQueryResult and LineQueryResult, which now uses vec4.
-SFX/clouds.sfx and SL/simul_cloud_constants.sl updated to match.
-BaseSkyRenderer.cpp GetLightingQuery() updated to use vec4.
-Thu 28 Feb : Add Switch projects.
-Wed 27 Feb : Autofill PS4 resource slots.
-Sat 23 Feb : Sfx specified registers.
-Sat 23 Feb : Sfx reverted some bad code.
-Fri 22 Feb : Amended SunElevationSlider in SequencerQtWidgets/KeyframeEditWidget.ui
-Fri 22 Feb : Undo keyFrameEditWidget Change
-Fri 22 Feb : Cloud/CloudRenderer.cpp updated function CloudRenderer::RenderQueries().
-Thu 21 Feb : ClearFencedTextures now crossplatform.
-Called in plugin frame init.
-Thu 21 Feb : Minor update to BaseSkyRenderer
-Thu 21 Feb : Sfx support for inline shader binaries in the .sfxo output file.
-Thu 21 Feb : Sky/BaseSkyRenderer.cpp has a new function RenderLightingQueryResultsText().
-Displays the values of the current LightQueryResults to the screen.
-This is used in Clouds/TrueSkyRenderer.cpp TrueSkyRenderer::RenderOverlays() under the Fades output.
-Wed 20 Feb : Minor update to Sky/BaseSkyRenderer.cpp
-Wed 20 Feb : Updated BaseSkyRenderer.cpp FillInLightingQueries(), due OpenGL buffer misalignment.
-LightingQueryResult now has a vec4 for the position and padded.
-It is initialise in SFX/sky.sfx lightingQueryInputs is now a StructuredBuffer of vec4.
-Wed 20 Feb : BaseSkyRenderer::RenderBackgroundCubemap() updated to accept depthTexture as nullptr.
-Tue 19 Feb : Fix delayloads.
-Must use semicolon separateor in vcxproj!
-Tue 19 Feb : Vulkan cubemap issue is fixed, still issues with its spherical harmonics.
-The native framebuffer is passed from Platform/Vulkan/Framebuffer.cpp and used when rendering cube map faces in Platform/Vulkan/RenderPlatform.cpp.
-Mon 18 Feb : Fix for storms not deleting
-Sat 16 Feb : Call ApplyDefaultRenderTargets to ensure we are actually using the default target specified.
-Sat 16 Feb : PS4 ptr.
-RenderCloudShadowTexture should be called before FillInQueries. internalFrameNumber for PlatformConstantBuffer.
-ORBIS ActivateRenderTargets in plugin to make sure we're Actually using the default RT.
-Wed 13 Feb : Fix delayloads: commas don't work, must use semicolons!
-Wed 13 Feb : Platform/Vulkan/RenderPlatform.cpp CreateVulkanRenderpass() take in a MSAA value, default is 1.
-Platform/Vulkan/RenderPlatform.cpp Resolve() is currently commented out.
-Tue 12 Feb : Fix window lighting

 <hr>